 Equipping more young people, undergraduates and early career engineers with the skills to thrive in the semiconductor industry.

-The UKESF has a growing portfolio of projects, events and initiatives aimed at encouraging more young people to study Electronics and to pursue careers in the sector.
+The UKESF has a growing portfolio of projects, events and initiatives that inspire and support young people to discover Electronics, build confidence and skills, and unlock pathways that can transform their futures.

 To date, more than a quarter of secondary schools in the UK have used our resources.
-From hands-on projects with Electronics equipment, to opportunities for valuable work experience, select one of our activities below to find out more and get involved!
+From hands-on projects with Electronics equipment to meaningful work experience and industry engagement, our programmes broaden horizons, raise aspirations, and connect young people to real possibilities.
+Select one of our activities below to find out more and get involved.

 Girls into Electronics